 In a large pot bring plenty of water to the boil.
-Once boiling, add rock salt, we recommend 7 grams per litre of water.
+Once boiling, add rock salt, we recommend 7 grams per liter of water.

 Drop the Barilla Spaghettini into the water and stir.
 Cook as per the instructions on the pack.

-Drain the pasta 2 minutes before the suggested time, saving one ladle of cooking water.
+Drain the pasta 2 minutes before the suggested time, saving one ladle of the cooking water.

-In a large fry pan, heat a little oil.
-Once hot, add the snapper, prawns and cuttlefish, season and cook for 2 minutes, remove the fish and keep on the side.
-In the same fry pan add more oil, garlic and chilli.
+In a large frypan, heat a little oil.
+Once hot, add the snapper, prawns, and cuttlefish, season and cook for 2 minutes, remove the fish and keep on the side.
+In the same fry pan add more oil, garlic, and chili.
 Then add the mussels and cook for 1 minute.
 Add the wine and allow it to evaporate, then add the Basilico sauce, bring to a simmer with the lid on.